davesnx/styled-ppx/README.md

 For further detail, take a look in [here](./docs/apis.md).

 ## Motivation
 I love CSS and I'm coming from the JavaScript world: writing React with styled-components mostly.
-I found it, one of the best combos to write scalable frontend applications and wasn't a reality in ReasonML/OCaml.
+I found to be one of the best combos for writting scalable frontend applications.
+When I arrived to Reason wasn't a thing.
+Even people were asking for it ([a](https://reasonml.chat/t/idiomatic-way-to-bind-to-styled-components/886) [f](https://reasonml.chat/t/styled-components-possible/554)[e](https://reasonml.chat/t/styling-solutions-reasonreact-as-of-aug-18/958)[w](https://reasonml.chat/t/options-and-best-practices-for-styling-in-reasonreact/261) [t](https://twitter.com/lyovson/status/1233397294311100417)[i](https://discord.gg/byjdYFH)[m](https://discord.gg/byjdYFH)[e](https://discord.gg/byjdYFH)[s](https://discord.gg/byjdYFH)).

-As well, saw a few people asking for it ([a](https://reasonml.chat/t/idiomatic-way-to-bind-to-styled-components/886) [f](https://reasonml.chat/t/styled-components-possible/554)[e](https://reasonml.chat/t/styling-solutions-reasonreact-as-of-aug-18/958)[w](https://reasonml.chat/t/options-and-best-practices-for-styling-in-reasonreact/261) [t](https://twitter.com/lyovson/status/1233397294311100417)[i](https://discord.gg/byjdYFH)[m](https://discord.gg/byjdYFH)[e](https://discord.gg/byjdYFH)[s](https://discord.gg/byjdYFH)).
 So I took the time to create it with help from [@jchavarri](https://github.com/jchavarri) 🙌.

-If you want to know more, I really do recommend [watching my talk at WFH 2020](http://www.youtube.com/watch?feature=player_embedded&v=D8WhIeMIZQc&feature=youtu.be&t=468).
+If you want to know more about how it works or what are the benefits I recommend to watch [my talk at ReasonSTHLM Meetup](https://www.youtube.com/watch?v=ekHCBZiCviM)

 ## Installation